Preciouschukwuemeka/project-6/README.md

 This project portfolio showcases a website built using Node.js, Express and Pug.

-Dependencies include:
+Dependencies include: Express, Pug, nodemon.

-Express
-Pug
-nodemon

-Style changes include:

-BG to silver, sidebar BG to black,Buttons to maroon.
+Style changes include: BG to silver,  sidebar BG to black,Buttons to maroon.